-All of that notwithstanding, the fact of the matter is that there is a respected place in formal landscape design for straight lines, and some of the most iconic gardens in the world serve as shrines to the formal style.
+There is a strong incentive for both.
+Working in curved lines often calls for less precision, and such a design is usually easier for the average homeowner to maintain.
+There is a respected place in formal landscape design for straight lines, and some of the most iconic gardens in the world serve as shrines to the formal style.
 Versailles comes to mind.
 Moreover, it is only relatively recently in landscaping history that Western designers have taken their cue from nature.
 And making nature the arbiter in such affairs is a questionable practice, since there would be no landscaping at all if it were left up to nature: Landscaping is, by definition, a human endeavor.

 P, Vijai, and ian.
 “Winter Burn.”
 Wisconsin Horticulture.
 Accessed August 17, 2021. https://hort.extension.wisc.edu/articles/winter-burn/.